AlexanderMann/vim-config/README.md

 To install:

-- check out the repo into .vim
+- check out the repo into ~/.vim
 - softlink the vimrc to ~/.vimrc

 Generic vim addons